-If there is oregano, garlic and tomato, then it is a marinara!
 The “marinara” recipes, in Italy, bring together a series of preparations and variations of which the most popular is the marinara pizza: the cheapest option present on a pizzeria menu since there is no mozzarella cheese on it, and the sure-fire choice for those who love simple flavours or, maybe, people who are vegan or lactose intolerant and, therefore, to the mozzarella of the classic margherita.

-But why is it called “marinara”?
+But why is it called “marinara sauce”?

 Pasta alla marinara: a weird idea to look for in an Italian restaurant

 In Italian restaurants, ask for a pizza or focaccia alla marinara or meat alla pizzaiola (later I will explain what it is) and you will be immediately understood and satisfied.
 I doubt you will get the same result by ordering a pasta alla marinara dish; not because it is a concept unknown to us but, more than anything else, because it is not part of our culinary tradition.
-And then, are you really sure that this kind of order in Italy would meet your expectations?

 The American marinara sauce, indeed, includes very different ingredients from the Italian sauce that have the same name: oregano is often replaced by celery and onion takes the place of garlic.
 Pretty much another thing!